Create Custom String Literals

 This information refers to SuiteCommerce or the Vinson release of SuiteCommerce Advanced or later.

 Use the SuiteCommerce Configuration record to specify new string literals that translate at runtime.
-NetSuite recommends this method when making small changes to translated content.
+NetSuite suggests this method for making small changes to translated content.

 To configure properties in NetSuite: